naturallaw777/Sovran_SystemsOS/DIY Install Sovran_SystemsOS.md

 2. Wordpress will ask you to connect the database:
    1. Database username is `wpusr`
    2. Database name is `wordpressdb`
-   3. Database password is found by doing this:
+   4. Database password is found by doing this:
-      1. Staying in the `Terminal` and type in or copy and paste:
+      1. Open the `Terminal` again, then type in or copy and paste:

+         ```bash
+         ssh root@localhost
+         ```
+         Now you will be logged in as root.

+      2. Now type:

          `cat /var/lib/secrets/wordpressdb`

          and press enter.

-      3. Your database password will be displayed in the Terminal window.
+      3. Your database password will be displayed in the `Terminal` window.
       4. Type that into the password field

-4. Now, press install and Wordpress will be installed.
+5. Now, press `Install` on the Wordpress website and Wordpress will be installed.
 It will take a few minutes.
 Follow the on screen prompts.

 ### Final Install for Coturn and Nextcloud